goooooouwa/writings/_posts/2019-03-27-resume-2019-english.md

 Business Analyst at ThoughtWorks.
 6 years of total working experience, have been at ThoughtWorks for almost 3 years.

-I'm passionate about make products that users love.
-Attention to details.
+With technical background and a business mindset, I'm passionate about make products that users love.
+Constantly paying attention to details.

 ## Working experience